bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 1. Update the sample XML instances in the GitHub base directory
 1. Update the sample XML instances in the `raw/val` subdirectory
 1. Update the title of the `readme-bpc-artifacts.xml` document
-1. Update the version number in the GitHub production invocation script `prepareBPCartefacts.sh`
+1. Update the version number in the GitHub production invocation script `prepareBPCartefacts.sh` (see [GitHub Actions](#the-github-action-process-creating-the-artifacts-used-at-runtime) above for more information)